pytorch/xla/.github/ci.md

    PyTorch PR to pin the PyTorch/XLA to the commit hash created in step 1 by updating `pytorch/.github/ci_commit_pins/xla.txt`.
 1. Once CI tests are green on both ends, merge PyTorch PR.
-1. Remove the `.torch_pin` in PyTorch/XLA PR and merge.
+1. Remove the `.torch_pin` in PyTorch/XLA PR and update the `.torch_commit` to
+   the hash of the merged PyTorch PR.
 To be noted, `git commit --amend` should be avoided in this step as PyTorch CI will keep using the commit hash created in step 1 until other PRs update that manually or the nightly buildbot updates that automatically.
 1. Finally, don't delete your branch until 2 days later.
 See step 4 for explanations.